HackYourFutureProjects/c54-browsers-Group-B/README.md

 By choosing an existing example, the goal of the project will be clear to everyone in the team.
 Another benefit is that it will be easier to come up with the necessary tasks to create your quiz.

-Some examples of online quizes that you might like:
+Some examples of online quizzes that you might like:

 - https://wwbm.com/
 - https://www.typeform.com/templates/t/trivia/